covalenthq/ai-agent-sdk/packages/create-zee-app/README.md

 npx create-zee-app@latest
 ```

+**What is a ZEE?**

+A ZEE, or Zero-Employee Enterprise, is a revolutionary business model that leverages advanced AI and automation to operate without human employees.
+In a ZEE, intelligent agents and automated systems handle all aspects of the business, from customer interactions to backend operations.
+This model allows for unprecedented efficiency, scalability, and cost-effectiveness, enabling businesses to focus on innovation and growth without the constraints of traditional workforce management.
+ZEEs are designed to be highly adaptable and can be customized to meet the unique needs of any industry or market.

 **Why use Create ZEE App?**

-Create Next App is a powerful tool that simplifies the process of setting up a new ZEE application.
-Here are some reasons why you should use Create Next App:
+Create ZEE App is a powerful tool that simplifies the process of setting up a new ZEE application.
+Here are some reasons why you should use Create ZEE App:

 - **Quick Setup**: Get your project up and running in minutes with a single command.
 - **Best Practices**: The generated project follows industry best practices, ensuring a solid foundation for your app.